-I am very aware of the fact that our body will not let our blood fluctuate much as it is literally a matter of life and death, but our urine and saliva fluctuates greatly based on what we eat and what state our body is in.
-Hence, to maintain our blood in the healthy pH zone (roughly 7.35 – 7.45) our body must use buffers to offset fluctuations which are most often associated with our diet and stress.
-That is where the problem gets serious for our health because those buffers are often minerals that are held in our bones and ones that are needed in our body for other functions to keep us healthy.
+Of course, our blood pH is tightly controlled and fluctuates within a very tiny range under normal circumstances.
+Anything outside of that is a matter of life and death.
+On the other hand, our urine and saliva fluctuate significantly based on what we eat and what is the state of health of our body.
+Therefore, to maintain our blood in a healthy pH range of roughly 7.35 to 7.45, our body must use buffers to offset fluctuations that are most often associated with our diet and stress.
+This is where the problems get dangerous for our health because those buffers are often minerals that are held in our bones and ones that are needed in our body for other healthy functions.

-Well guess what, sugar is highly acidic when it is broken down in our body.
-Hence I began by asking Dr. Olson the following:
+Given that sugar is highly acidic when it is broken down in our body, I wanted to begin by asking Dr. Olson about this.

-EVITA: In your book you did not cover anything about how sugar is linked to and disrupts the acid-alkaline balance of the body.
-Have you researched this at all and if so what is your take on it?
+EVITA: In your book, you did not cover anything about how sugar is linked to disrupting the acid-alkaline balance of the body.
+Have you researched this at all, and if so, what is your take on it?

 DR. OLSON: If you were to take a strictly medical view of acid/base balance, you would recognize that the body works very hard to maintain the acid/base balance in the body.
 The reasons for this are many and important for the overall function and maintenance of the body.
 Being out of acid/base balance is a life-threatening condition.
 So, I’m not of the thought that we can really alter our acid/base balance all that much because the body will do whatever it has to in order to maintain a good acid/base balance.